 Gracia Mendes Nasi was a Portuguese intellectual and one of the wealthiest Jewish women of Renaissance Europe.
 In addition, she married Francisco Mendes.
 In fact, she was the maternal aunt and business partner of João Micas, who became a prominent figure in the politics of the Ottoman Empire.

 Best Museums in the Galilee: Museum of the Underground Prisoners in Akko

-So the Museum of Underground Prisoners – Acre is a memorial museum in memory of and members of the Hebrew underground during the British Mandate; who were imprisoned in Acre Prison.
+So the Museum of Underground Prisoners – Acre is a memorial museum in memory of members of the Hebrew underground during the British Mandate; who were imprisoned in Acre Prison.
 Furthermore, the museum recounts the historical events that took place at the site.
-Furthermore, it illustrates the lives of underground prisoners and the prison break to the Acre prison through audio-visual spectacle.
+Furthermore, it illustrates the lives of underground prisoners and the prison break in the Acre prison through audio-visual spectacle.
 The site dedicates memorial rooms to the nine victims of the Acre Prison Break and the nine that were hung to death by the British.

 More About Underground Prisoners in Acre